myeongjae-kim/return-fetch/README.md

 In implementing the `fetch` interceptors, I considered the following points:

-1. Setting library boundaries.
-I decided to only implement the following additional functions and not others:
+1. **Minimalistic.** I decided to only implement the following additional functions and not others:
    1. Implementing request and response interceptors
    2. Specifying a baseUrl
    3. Setting a default header
 2. **No peer dependencies**.
 I decided not to use any other libraries.
 This is because I would like to keep the library as light as possible, and running any execution environments which have `fetch` (e.g. Node.js, Web Browsers, React Native, Web Workers).
-3. It should be easy to add interceptors.
+3. It should be **easy to add interceptors** because `return-fetch` will provide minimal functionality.
+Users should be able to extend fetch as they wish.
 4. The code to add interceptors should be reusable and able to maintain the **Single Responsibility Principle (SRP)**, and it should be possible to combine interceptors that adhere to the SRP.
+5. **Liskov Substitution Principle (LSP)** should be maintained.
+The `fetch` function should be able to be used as a `fetch` function without any problems.

 ### Good Things